Lazersmoke/boopadoop/README.md

 Documentation and additional exposition on [Hackage](https://hackage.haskell.org/package/boopadoop)!
 ## Usage

+Run the provided executable, or run `main` using `stack exec perfprof`.
-Simply run `stack ghci` using [Haskell Stack Tool](https://www.haskellstack.org) to interact with boopadoop.
+To interact with boopadoop, run `stack ghci` using [Haskell Stack Tool](https://www.haskellstack.org).

 ## SolFeck guide
 SolFeck is a shorthand language for quickly writing down twelve tone note sequences